auyer/rcpassos.me/posts/ebpf/index.md

 Their implementation creates an API for each BPF program, covering only the capabilities that are needed.
 In the Python implementation, the user had to had to manually call `attach_kprobe` and `attach_kretprobe` after loading the program, referencing the function names to be loaded.
-This is direclty coupled to the BPF program we provided, and can be error prone.
+This is however directly coupled to the BPF program we provided, and can be error prone.
 What if the function name changes?
 What if it is no longer using a kprobe?
 The cilium-ebpf library creates a GO API that abstracts these details, and makes it easier to use the BPF program.

 The process behind it is quite interesting.
-These are the stages in it:
+These are the stages to it:

 1. Writing the BPF program (with the same C-Like syntax),
 2. The bpf2go tool is used to generate GO "glue" code,
 3. The BPF programm is compiled (using Clang under the hood),
-4. GO compilation (our code + generated code) and embedding of the compiled BPF program into the GO binary.
+4. GO compilation (our code + generated code), and the compiled BPF program gets embedded into the GO binary.

 For the first two steps, assuming the BPF program is in a local file called `kprobe.c`, the `bpf2go` tool must be invoked.
-Is can be done directly, or with a `go:generate` directive that can be added to a Go file, like the following:
+Is can be done directly, or with a `go:generate` directive that can be added to a Go file (like the next code block).
+With this in our current directory, the `go generate` command can be issued.

 ```go
 package main